kelloggm/wpi-paper/experiments/experimental-procedure.md

 	         checker you will need to figure out what its annotations are.).
          TODO: sometimes there are mulitple projects, so there are multiple occurrences of "Found annotations:".
 The "Found annotations:" output should indicate in which directory or project the annotations were found, or a script should combine all the tables in the output into a single table.
          TODO: consider writing a script for interpreting the output of AnnotationStatistics by checker?
+   7. If the build system is Maven and no AnnotationStatistics output was produced in step 6, you'll need to use an alternative strategy to count the annotations.
+There are some notes on how to do so in the file `maven.md` in this directory.
-   7. run `git commit -m "annotation statistics configuration" ; git push origin annotation-statistics`.
+   8. run `git commit -m "annotation statistics configuration" ; git push origin annotation-statistics`.

 ##### E. Collect the number of lines of code:
    1. run `git checkout baseline`